 The goal here, in most cases, wasn’t to provide value.
 Brands were putting a metric ahead of their content.
 They assumed that any photo would get more Reach and engagement, and that no matter what it was users would prefer it as long as it was in the form of an image.

 Of course, users don’t share everything as a photo.
 But brands were forcing the use of photos unnaturally, which completely screwed up the News Feed.

 3. Lame CTAs: Study after study has been released indicating that if you want a desired action, you simply need to ask for it.
 Psychology and stuff.

 I don’t completely disagree with this.
-I understand the power of calls to action.
+I understand the power of A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up.".
 But I also know how annoying bad ones are.

 Every brand started using lame CTAs in their posts.
 “Click LIKE if you’re happy it’s Friday.”
 “Share if puppies are cute.”
 “Comment if poverty is bad.”

 Here’s the brand’s dilemma: Most Facebook users are on the network to engage with friends and family.
 People don’t talk like this.
 Only brands do.
 And when brands do, these posts stick out unnaturally.

 But of course you want the engagement.
 You want the click.
 We just need to be far more creative — and more conscious of how users prefer to engage on Facebook.